upbound/docs/content/getstarted-devex/create-controllers.md

 up xrd generate examples/storagebucket/example.yaml
 ```

-A new file called a Composite Resource Definition (XRD) was created in `apis/xstoragebuckets/definition.yaml`.
-This represents the custom schema for the bucket API you defined in your claim.
-The `up xrd generate` command automatically infered the variable types based on the input parameters in your example claim.
+This command generate a new Composite Resource Definition (XRD) file in
+`apis/xstoragebuckts/definition.yaml`.
+The XRD is a custom schema representation
+for the bucket API you defined in your claim.
+The `up xrd generate` command
+automatically infers the variable types for the XRD based on the input
+parameters in your example claim.

 ## Step 4: Define your cloud resource composition

-Now we will write our composition based on our XRD that we generated.
-In the root folder of your control plane project, run the following command.
+Next, generate a new composition based on your XRD.
+In the root of your control
+plane project, run `up composition generate`:

 ```bash
 up composition generate apis/xstoragebuckets/definition.yaml
 ```

-This will scaffold a composition for you in `apis/xstoragebuckets/composition.yaml`
+This command scaffolds a composition for you in `apis/xstoragebuckets/composition.yaml`

-Now we want to define the logic of our composition.
-We will do so via embedded functions.
-Embedded functions are composition functions that are built, packaged, and managed as part of a configuration.
-You can author your embedded functions in either KCL or Python to avoid having to do manual patch & transforms within your YAML files.
+Next, define your composition logic with an embedded function.
+Embedded
+functions allow you to build, package, and manage reusable logic components to
+help automate and customize resource configurations in your control plane.
+You
+can author these functions in KCL or Python instead of manual patch and
+transforms in your YAML files.

-Run the following command
+Run the `up function generate` command and choose either KCL or Python.

 ```shell
 up function generate --language=<KCL or Python> test-function apis/xstoragebuckets/composition.yaml
 ```

-This command will generate an embedded function called `test-function` inside `functions/test-function` in the language you specified.
-Your composition file should also have updated to include the newly generated function in its pipeline.
+This command generates an embedded function called `test-function` in the
+`functions/test-function` directory of your project.
+This also updates your
+composition file to include the new function in the pipeline.

 Now, open up your function file (either `main.k` or  `main.py`) and paste in the following to your function.

 {{< content-selector options="AWS,Azure,GCP" default="AWS" >}}